 If your competitors are exclusively focused on this market, this can give you a good estimate of potential market size.
 However, it can be almost impossible to source this information if they focus on other markets as well, or if they are part of larger business groups.

-Another way to assess interest is through individual interviews, focus groups and surveys.
-Question a sufficiently large sample of people or businesses that fall within your target market, and explain what you want to offer.
+Another way to assess interest is through individual interviews, focus groups, and surveys.
+Question a sufficiently large sample of people or businesses that fall within your target market, and explain what you have to offer.
 The larger your sample, the better your analysis will be.
 Does this product interest them?
 What would they feel comfortable paying for it?
 And how likely are they to purchase your product or a similar product within the next two years?

 It's important to draw conservative conclusions based on the feedback you get from these focus groups or surveys.
 Often, people will say one thing and do another.
 In particular, people often "think twice" before actually making a purchase; and this is especially true as budgets, interests, and market conditions change.

-Over the course of three months, you talk to 100 randomly-selected mid-sized grocery stores, which represent one percent of your target market.
+Over the course of three months, you talk to 100 randomly selected mid-sized grocery stores, which represent one percent of your target market.
 You explain the idea behind the new software, and the benefits it will provide to the store owners.